balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 #### Using the "production" environment

 By default, Sails determines its environment using the `NODE_ENV` environment variable.
 If `NODE_ENV` is not set, Sails will look to see if you provided a `sails.config.environment` setting, and use it if possible.
-Otherwise, it runs in the &lsquo;development&rsquo; environment.
+Otherwise, it runs in the development environment.

-When you lift your app with the NODE_ENV environment variable to "production", Sails automatically sets `sails.config.environment` to "production" too.
-In fact, the reccommended way of switching to production mode is by _setting the NODE_ENV environment variable_ to "production".
-This is usually a better idea than configuring `sails.config.environment` manually, since the NODE_ENV environment variable is relied upon by some of Sails' dependencies, and automatically set by most Sails/Node.js hosting services.
+When you lift your app with the NODE_ENV environment variable to `production`, Sails automatically sets `sails.config.environment` to `production` too.
+This is the recommended way of switching to production mode.
+This is usually a better idea than configuring `sails.config.environment` manually, since the NODE_ENV environment variable is relied upon by some of Sails&rsquo; dependencies, and automatically set by most Sails/Node.js hosting services.

-> Prior to Sails v1.0, the opposite was also true (Sails set the NODE_ENV environment variable to "production" automatically when lifting with `sails.config.environment` set to "production).
-In Sails v1.0, that [is changing](https://github.com/balderdashy/sails/blob/c4d6991ef1e63d1cab984bc635289d208e602b23/ROADMAP.md#v10) to provide better support for custom staging and sandbox environments.
+If you attempt to lift a Sails app in the production environment _without_ setting `NODE_ENV` to `production` (for example, by running `sails lift --prod`), Sails will automatically set `NODE_ENV` to `production` for you.
+If you attempt to lift a Sails app in production while `NODE_ENV` is set to a _different_ value (for example `NODE_ENV=development sails lift --prod`), the app will fail to start.

 > For more background on configuring your Sails app for production, see [Concepts > Deployment](http://sailsjs.org/documentation/concepts/deployment).